ModulrCloud/Modulr/readme.md

 4. **Fiat Option (Optional)**:

-    - Partners who prefer fiat can opt in to monthly payouts, subject to a $100 minimum.
+    - Partners who prefer fiat can opt in to monthly payouts which is subject to a $100 minimum prior to payout.
     - This service is slower and costlier, but enables institutions or regulated entities to participate without handling crypto directly.